dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 ```

 Now we can create a trx on the sidechain that spends locked coins (the trx will have two outputs one to the target address second to lock the rest of the coins) and will have a reference to the M3 entry in D2.
-Its importantt to note that the script language is not enough to verify the trx, in the consensus rules some validation must be done to check that the referenced trx is indeed successfuly voted on and the address is correct.
+Its important to note that the script language is not enough to verify the trx, in the consensus rules some validation must be done to check that the referenced trx is indeed successfully voted on and the address is correct.
 Structure the deposit trx:
 ```
 scriptsig=<M3 entry> op_drop <parent-genesis>